bancha001/bluemix-buildpack-meteor-v2/README.md

 ## Usage

-You can watch [video](http://youtu.be/boeTv3527E0) showing how to use buildpack.

-First you have to create Meteor application
+1. Create Meteor application

 ```
-$ meteor create helloworld
+$ meteor create testmeteor
 helloworld: created.

 To run your new app:
-   cd helloworld
+   cd testmeteor
    meteor
 ```
+Run and test the functions in your local.

+2. Delete the .meteor/local from testmeteor folder.
+Otherwise unneccessary files will be upload when you deploy it to bluemix and it will take time to upload.
-Create manifest.yml and put it under the application root folder.
+3. Create manifest.yml and put it under the testmeteor folder.
 Here is the sample yml.
 ```
 ---